By Erik Marcus

 Adults have many more options for lunches than do children.
 This is especially true if your break-room has a refrigerator, microwave, and a sink to wash dishes.

-Amy’s also makes a delicious vegan organic bean and rice burrito, which Trader Joe’s apparently sells under its own brand name in two packs at a much lower price.
+Amy’s makes a delicious frozen vegan organic bean and rice burrito, which Trader Joe’s apparently sells under its own brand name in two packs at a much lower price.
 The Trader Joe’s version is called, “Trader Jose’s Mildly Spiced Vegetable Burritos.”